Char Monai

-Char Monai is a village in Barisal Sadar Upazila of Barisal District in the Barisal Division of southern-central Bangladesh.
+Char Monai is the main village in the Char Monai Union of Barisal Sadar Upazila in Barisal District, part of the Barisal Division of southern-central Bangladesh.
+The village is home to the Charmonai Ahsanabad Rashidia Kamil Madrasa and Charmonai Jamia Rashidia Islamia institutions.

 According to the 2022 Census of Bangladesh, Char Monai had 1,290 households and a population of 9,339.
 It has a total area of 4.17 km2.